-Transfer Admission Policy
+Transfer Admissions Policy

-Students enrolled at an AOA-COCA accredited osteopathic medical school in the United States may be considered for transfer admission into the second or beginning third year of medical studies at KCUMB's College of Osteopathic Medicine upon completion of the equivalent level of medical education as currently structured at KCUMB's College of Osteopathic Medicine, and provided that a vacancy exists.
+Students enrolled at an AOA-COCA accredited osteopathic medical school may be considered for transfer admission into the second or beginning third year of medical studies at KCUMB's College of Osteopathic Medicine upon completion of the equivalent level of medical education as currently structured at KCUMB's College of Osteopathic Medicine, and provided that a vacancy exists.
 Transfer applicants must be in good academic standing at the school where they are currently enrolled, be eligible for continued enrollment/readmission, and present a valid and compelling reason for transfer.